TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ## Restating the Fully Formulated Problem - John
 ***

-The objective of this project is to design and prototype a custom induction heating controller that can safely heat circular metallic materials such as bar stock and/or regular black pipe in a repeatable fashion.
-This system will apply closed-loop feedback mechanisms that uses temperature sensors to monitor and control heat production in real time, contrary to typical scommercial induction cooktops that depend on open-loop controls and lack Temperature sensing ability.
+The objective of this project is to design and prototype a custom induction heating controller that can safely heat  metallic materials such as bar stock and/or regular black pipe in a repeatable fashion.
+This system will apply closed-loop feedback controls that uses temperature sensors to monitor and control heat production in real time, differing from typical commercial induction cooktops that depend on open-loop controls and lack temperature sensors.

 The scope of the project includes:
 - Designing a controller to integrate power and measurement systems.